 • Avoid buying counterfeit or pirated goods.

-• Don’t leave food or drinks unattended, be aware of intent to drug your drink.
+• Don’t leave food or drinks unattended, and be aware of the intent to drug your drink.

 • Carry small bills and coins with you.